memorius/policy-auction/README-datastructures.txt

   misc["active-categories"]:
   - list of all categories.

+  misc["tags-by-name"]:
+  - index of tag name -> tag ID, to allow name lookup and prefix queries for tag name autocomplete.
+  If duplicate tags get created for a name, the one in here will be the "live" one and the others will get cleaned up and merged later.

   misc["webapp-instances"]:
   - each webapp's background runner reinserts its value every (say) 2 mins.
     The column TTL ensures the entry expires after a while if the server dies.